mstksg/inCode/copy/entries/fc-statements.md

 ~~~
 </div>

 But wait!
-There are a lot of things I can do with two `IO ()`'s besides
+There are a lot of things I can do with two `IO ()`s besides
 executing them one-after-the-other.
 I can...merge them *in parallel*!

 I can write a combinator: